65 percent of infants diagnosed with Horner syndrome were the result of a birth injury.

 Common Causes of Horner Syndrome

-There can be a variety of causes of Horner syndrome; however, infants develop this condition congenitally or because of a birth injury.
+There can be a variety of causes of Horner syndrome; however, infants develop this condition congenitally or because of a birth injury or medical negligence.
 Congenital disorders that can lead to Horner syndrome include:

 - carotid artery ischemia

 - artery problems

 Birth injuries that can lead to Horner syndrome include:

 - shoulder dystocia

 - pulling the infant too hard, causing tears to the sympathetic nerves

 - failure to respond to fetal distress in a timely and appropriate manner